Risk Reduction and Prevention

 • Dilate pupils with 1.0 % tropicamide.

-• Wait 10 - 15 minutes to allow adequate pupillary dilatation before examining the iris, anterior chamber, lens and retina in order in with an ophthalmoscope.
+• Wait 10 - 15 minutes to allow adequate pupillary dilatation before examining the iris, anterior chamber, lens and retina in order with an ophthalmoscope.

 • Remember to highlight to patients that this examination does not replace the need for digital retinal photography and that they still need to attend for this when invited to do so.